Related Safety and Health Topics

-Notices to Readers Immunization Hotline.
-Centers for Disease Control and Prevention (CDC) Morbidity and Mortality Weekly Report (MMWR) 46(35);826, (1997, September 5).
+- Notices to Readers Immunization Hotline.
+Centers for Disease Control and Prevention (CDC) Morbidity and Mortality Weekly Report (MMWR) 46(35);826, (September 5, 1997).
 Provides vaccine information through the National Immunization Hotline.
 For English, call 1-800-232-2522; por Español, llame al 800-232-2522.

 For state and local response planning:

-Contact Us.
-US Department of Homeland Security (DHS), Federal Emergency Management Administration (FEMA).
+- Contact Us.
+U.S. Department of Homeland Security (DHS), Federal Emergency Management Administration (FEMA).
 Provides grants to state and local training programs for terrorist preparedness.

-Contact Us.
+- Contact Us.
 Centers for Disease Control and Prevention (CDC).
 Provides the Emergency Preparedness & Response Branch Hotline for local, state and federal agencies: 770-488-7100 (24/7 Emergency Operations Center).
 This line also assists health care providers with questions on emergency patient care.
 NOTE: This line is not intended for the general public.

-The Laboratory Response Network Partners in Preparedness.
+- The Laboratory Response Network Partners in Preparedness.
 Centers for Disease Control and Prevention (CDC).
 Maintains an integrated network of state and local public health, federal, military, and international laboratories that can respond to bioterrorism, chemical terrorism and other public health emergencies.

 - Contact Us.
 OSHA: 1-800-321-OSHA (1-800-321-6742).